sanster9292/Enron_sanwal/README.md

 I tried a few different algorithms to check the accuracy and precision of my predictions.
 The algorithms which i used are as follows:

 Gaussian Naive-Bayes
+  The accuracy score of Gaussian NB is:  0.909090909091 and precision score is 0.826446280992

 Decision Tree
+  The accuracy score for Decision Tree Classifer is 0.878787878788 and presicion score is  0.823863636364

 Support Vector Machines
+  The accuracy score for SVM is 0.909090909091 and presicion score is  0.826446280992

 Random Forrest.

-I ran them and have noted the accuracy and precision i recorded as comments after each algorithm i ran.
+  The accuracy score for RF is 0.848484848485 and presicion score is  0.869122257053

+You can check the code yourself and see how you like it!
+I am always up for criticism and comments!
+The script featureFormat contains a function that is called in test.py which contains the main code.

 I look forward to getting deeper into machine learning and enacting some of my own ideas,